Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 Use the pg_dump

-utility to create a file with the database schema to be applied in the target cluster.
+utility to create a file with the database schema to apply in the target cluster.

 -U <username> \